PlatinumPanda/Swipeable-Cards/README.md

 Swipeable cards: Tinder-like cards library for Android
 =================

-Edited for use by the Platinum Panda
+Edited for use by the Platinum Panda!

 Swipeable-cards is a native library for Android that provide a Tinder card like effect.
 A card can be constructed using an image and displayed with animation effects, dismiss-to-like and dismiss-to-unlike, and use different sorting mechanisms.